 Next they get a quick boil to form that signature bagel chewy texture.

 And finally it’s time to bake them.
 That fresh bagel baking smell is pretty amazing.

 The Perfect Lunch -Or Anytime

 They were awesome, crusty on the outside, soft on the inside, with the perfect great bagel chewiness.
 Lee, you out did yourself!
 We had them for lunch, still warm with a little butter, and a delicious homemade soup.

-With bagels made from scratch just for you by one of your oldest and dearest, life really is a party!
+With a homemade bagel recipe and having them made from scratch just for you, life really is a party!
 Enjoy!